Beit Wazan

-Beit Wazan (بيت وزن) is a Palestinian village in the Nablus Governorate in northern West Bank, located 4.5 kilometers west of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 1,120 inhabitants in mid-year 2006.
+Beit Wazan (بيت وزن) is a Palestinian village in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 4.5 kilometers west of Nablus.
+According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 1,312 inhabitants in 2017.

 Etymology

 Beit Wazan translates from Arabic as "the house of Udhen".
 Alternatively, Udhen was also spelled "Uden", "Uzen", or "Awzan".
 Today, the local name is "Wazan".
 According to the village council of Beit Wazan, "Wazan" was the name of the wife of one of the village's former chiefs.

+According to Ben-Zvi, the Samaritans call the village "Beit Zein", following a tradition according which seven Samaritan families in the village converted to Islam.

 Geography

 Beit Wazan is situated on a slope and its average elevation is 563 meters above sea level.
 It is located 4.56 kilometers west of Nablus city.
 It is adjacent to the Juneid and the Rafidia neighborhoods of Nablus, both of which are to its south.
 Nearby localities include Beit Iba and Zawata to the north, Tell to the south, Sarra to the southwest and Qusin to the west.